 Our top 5 cancer research breakthroughs of 2022

-2022 has likely been your first full year back to ‘normal’ since the COVID-19 pandemic, and that’s no different for cancer researchers.
+2022 has likely been your first full year back to ‘normal’ since the pandemic, and that’s no different for cancer researchers.
 Back into full swing in the lab, Worldwide Cancer Research scientists have been busy making exciting new discoveries about cancer.
 Here are the top five cancer research breakthroughs made by our scientists in 2022.

 1. Stopping the spread of breast cancer